The Activity Grader allows you to access and edit all student scores for a specific activity using one screen.

 - Go to Editor to make changes to the selected activity.

-- Filter the results.
+- Filter the results by group.

 - Add students to the Clipboard.